5 Tips for a High Integrity Buyer Representation Agreement

 A holdover clause specifies the time period from when the BRA ends until when the buyer agent is no longer entitled to their commission.
 What does this mean?
 This means that even after the buyer representation agreement expires the buyer agent is entitled to their commission.
 More specifically, the buyer agent gets their commission if a home buyer buys a home that their buyer agent showed them after the expiration of the BRA, but within the duration specified in the holdover clause.
 This is an important clause that protects the buyer agent from working for free.
 Most importantly, it establishes a documented understanding of integrity in the relationship between the two parties.

-A buyers representation agreement is signed between a real estate broker and a home buyer.
+A buyer’s representation agreement is signed between a real estate broker and a home buyer.
 It is not signed between a real estate agent and a home buyer.
-A real estate broker carriers a higher level license than a real estate agent.
+A real estate broker carries a higher-level license than a real estate agent.
 Brokers employ real estate agents.
 To be a real estate broker comes with more responsibility.
 Therefore, before signing a buyer representation agreement a home buyer should evaluate both the real estate brokerage firm and the real estate agent.

-Falcon Expenses is an iOS solution for expense tracking and management.
-Scan receipts, we type merchant, date and amount.
-Auto-track mileage expenses via GPS and log billable hours with an integrated timer.
+Falcon Expenses is an expense tracker and mileage tracker app.
+Self-employed individuals, and realtors, realize great value from Falcon.
+Auto-track mileage expenses via GPS.
+Scan and safely store receipts.
+Log billable hours with an integrated timer.
 Falcon Expenses offers mileage expense tracking features proven to create value for realtors and the real estate market.

 To learn more about these features please check out the following blog post: